Modelling non-stationarity in asymptotically independent extremes: Background

 \citet{Wadsworth2013} provide an alternative representation for the joint tail using a general extension of the framework described in equation \eqref{eqn:led_tawn}.
 Given $(X,Y)$ with standard exponential margins, they assume that for each $w \in [0,1]$,

 as $u \to \infty$, where $L(\cdot \; ;w)$ is slowly varying for each ray $w \in [0,1]$ and $\lambda$ is the termed the angular dependence function (ADF).
 This function, which describes the dependence structure of the joint tail along the ray $w$, generalises the coefficient $\eta$, with $\eta = 1/\{2\lambda(0.5)\}$.
 Both extremal dependence regimes can be captured by $\lambda$, with asymptotic dependence implying the lower bound $\lambda(w) = \max(w,1-w)$ for all $w \in [0,1]$.
 Pointwise estimates of the ADF can be obtained in practice via the Hill estimator \citep{Hill1975}.
+Moreover, $\lambda$ captures the joint tail behaviour of a wide range of data structures \citep{Wadsworth2013}, and thus equation \eqref{eqn:wads_tawn} provides a flexible modelling framework for bivariate extremes.

+Smooth estimation of the ADF in the stationary setting was recently considered by \citet{Murphy-Barltrop2023a}.
+Here, the authors show that smooth, functional estimations of $\lambda$ outperform pointwise approaches, such as the Hill estimator, in terms of variance and mean squared error.
+Furthermore, the authors also derive a shape constraint for the ADF which is outlined in Property \ref{prop:kappa_set}.